Managed IT Services

 Having said that, unexpected issues like natural disasters, human error and power outages can happen at any point in time resulting in the loss of valuable time and services.
 This is one of the primary reasons why every business should not only have a disaster recovery plan in place but also ensure that it’s frequently tested.

-Accounting for these parameters can assist your organisation in creating an optimal retrieval strategy that’s unique to the solutions you offer.
+Accounting for these parameters within your disaster recovery plan can assist your organisation in creating an optimal retrieval strategy that’s unique to the solutions you offer.

 When it comes to RTO and RPO, however, there’s a lot of information that you need to take in.
-This is why our IT professionals at Redpalm have created this comprehensive guide explaining the importance of these parameters in your recovery plan.
+This is why our IT professionals at Redpalm have created this comprehensive guide explaining the importance of these parameters in your disaster recovery plan checklist.

 Let’s take a look!